trailofbits/llvm-sanitizer-tutorial/README.md

 <br/>
 <br/>
-The first thing is to create your pass, check out `llvm/lib/Transform/TestPass/TestPass.cpp` for a really simple example I made while I was learning.
-This shows how to create 3 types of passes and use the IR Builder, which is the most important API for llvm-based instrumenatation.
+The first thing is to create your pass, check out `llvm/lib/Transform/TestPass/TestPass.cpp` for the full code, here is the important snippet.
+This shows how to create 3 types of passes and use the IR Builder, which is the most important API for llvm-based instrumenatation. <br/>

+You can s

 Save this as `TutorialSanitizer.cpp` <br/>

 # Building a runtime component
+The runtime component does not take much effort to build on it's own.
+You

 # Integrating an out of source pass